 It also found that overwhelming viewers with interactive features caused them to disengage.

 One of the major bonuses of the connected TV environment is the ability to measure ad conversions.
 Recording data on linear TV advertising can be clunky, and take a long time to collect.

 Using OTT & CTV gives advertisers the ability to track their campaign performance as it occurs.
 Meaning marketers can optimize strategies in real-time.

-Not to mention, connected TV can engage multiple individuals at once like traditional TV.
+Not to mention, connected TV can simultaneously engage multiple individuals like traditional TV.
 Seeing as most people watch streaming services with friends and family.